 11:30 pm - Start heading back toward town (walk north) toward Grossmünster church.

-12:30 pm - Grab some lunch at Raclette Factory near Grossmünster in the Niederdorf area.
+12:30 pm - I decided to eat lunch at Raclette Factory near Grossmünster in the Niederdorf area.
 Considering the cost of things in Zurich, this is an incredible bargain with some dishes coming in at just 8 francs.

-1:30 pm - Wandering the Niederdorf area will lead you to fun shops, coffee houses for an afternoon pick up, and fantastic photo opportunities.
+1:30 pm - Wandering the Niederdorf area I was able to go into a few fun shops, coffee houses for an afternoon pick up, and I found fantastic photo opportunities.
 There was always someone willing to take my photo.
 Whenever I’d try to selfie a picture, someone would offer to take a photo.

 4:00 pm - I decided to get back outside and walk along the river again.
 This time I took a stroll down the streets of Bahnhofstrasse.
 This is deemed one of the most expensive streets in the world.
 You can find some fun gems around the area to look at and admire.

-6:00 pm - While wrapping up your evening, head to Hilti, the world's longest running vegetarian restaurant.
+6:00 pm - To wrap up my evening I went to Hilti for dinner, the world's longest running vegetarian restaurant.
 The food is in a buffet setup, and you only pay for what you dish.
-If you put your food in a takeaway container, you will save $1 franc.
+If you put your food in a takeaway container, you will save 1 franc.
 The egg rolls are amazing, the mousse is to die for, and the atmosphere is chic and inviting.

-7:00 pm - As my day came to an end, I headed back to the train station which about a thirty-minute walk, or a quick five minute Uber (your choice).
-Spend an hour going to the three chocolate shops in the train station and picking up treats for yourself or family and friends.
-You have to visit Sprungli, Laderach, and Teuscher.
+7:00 pm - As my day came to an end, I headed back to the train station which was a thirty-minute walk.
+I spent about an hour going to the three chocolate shops in the train station and picking up treats for my next adventure.
+My favorite was Laderach, but there is also Sprungli and Teuscher.